Eos Global Expansion

 3. Attend a Traditional Lantern Festival

 On the last day of Chinese New Year celebrations, the Lantern Festival illuminates the night.
-Delight in the sight of elaborate lanterns in various sizes and shapes, often including riddles to solve—a traditional Lantern Festival activity.
+For this 2026 season, you can delight in the sight of elaborate lanterns in various sizes and shapes on March 3rd.
+You’ll even get to solve some riddles written on the lantern, a fun activity for visitors of all ages.

 4. Have a Reunion Dinner